tigertiggs/bot_ames/README.md

   * Show future events schedule

 ## Blue Oath JP
-As an aside, Ames also provides a small set of Blue Oath (JP) related commands by a semi-standalone module `cog_blueoath.py` with information and details provided and maintained by the EN discord community.
-There are 2 main sources of information; [the spreadsheet](https://docs.google.com/spreadsheets/d/1UrEFf88vjcOFRy7tFOfcedsoobXU7ZTeezFlRFVEo2Q/edit?usp=sharing) and [the EN Wiki](https://blueoath.miraheze.org/wiki/Main_Page).
+As an aside, Ames also provides a small set of Blue Oath (JP) related commands with a semi-standalone module `cog_blueoath.py`, with information and details provided and maintained by the EN Discord community.
+There are 2 main sources of information; [the spreadsheet](https://docs.google.com/spreadsheets/d/1UrEFf88vjcOFRy7tFOfcedsoobXU7ZTeezFlRFVEo2Q/edit?usp=sharing) and the [EN Wiki](https://blueoath.miraheze.org/wiki/Main_Page).
 You're welcome to join the [Blue Oath EN discord](https://discord.gg/hzNRN2a) community!

 ### Blue Oath Capabilities
 Use `.bo help` to see all Blue Oath related commands.